 As part of the agreement to acquire certain assets of a company by the ETG in fiscal 2016, the Company may be obligated to pay contingent consideration of up to \$2.0 million in aggregate during the five year period following the acquisition.
-As of April 30, 2016, the estimated fair value of the contingent consideration was \$1.2 million.
+As of July 31, 2016, the estimated fair value of the contingent consideration was \$1.3 million.

-As part of the agreement to acquire a subsidiary by the FSG in fiscal 2015, the Company may be obligated to pay contingent consideration of up to €6.1 million per year, or €24.4 million in aggregate, which translates to approximately \$28.0 million based on the April 30, 2016 exchange rate, should the acquired entity meet certain earnings objectives during the first four years following the acquisition.
-As of April 30, 2016, the estimated fair value of the contingent consideration was €21.0 million, or \$24.0 million, of which €6.1 million, or \$7.0 million, represents the portion paid in May 2016 based on the actual earnings of the acquired entity during the first year following the acquisition.
+As part of the agreement to acquire a subsidiary by the FSG in fiscal 2015, the Company may be obligated to pay contingent consideration of up to €6.1 million per year, or €24.4 million in aggregate should the acquired entity meet certain earnings objectives during the first four years following the acquisition.
+During the third quarter of fiscal 2016, the Company paid €6.1 million, or \$7.0 million, of contingent consideration based on the actual earnings of the acquired entity during the first year following the acquisition.
+As of July 31, 2016, the estimated fair value of the remaining contingent consideration was €15.7 million, or \$17.5 million.